Nina Gademan: 2024

 On 21 August 2024, Gademan was chosen as the wildcard for Round 4 of the 2024 season of F1 Academy in Zandvoort.
-She ended in 6th place in both qualifying 1 and 2, and scored points in both races, becoming the first wildcard driver to do so.
-She finished in 4th place in Races 1 and 2 but was classified in 10th place for Race 2 after receiving a penalty for contact with Aurelia Nobels.
+She finished in sixth place in both qualifying sessions, and scored points in both races, becoming the first wildcard driver to do so.
+She finished in fourth place in Races 1 and 2 but was classified in tenth place for Race 2 after receiving a penalty for contact with Aurelia Nobels.